Nurturing Talent

 Biology HL is a good choice if you have a keen interest in a wide range of biological topics and have previously experienced formal science education at upper-secondary level.

-How will IB Biology benefit you?
 IB Biology formally qualifies most further science and health educations in Denmark and abroad.
-You need to inquire specifically at any university you wish to apply for admittance at.

 What is taught in IB Chemistry?